abnore/Canopy/README.md

 ## License & Disclaimer

-This library is **not intended for production use**.
 This is a side project, built for fun and learning.
-It’s focused on **clarity**, **control**, and **simplicity**, not on portability or production features.

-If you’re interested in how to work directly with Cocoa and C — or building games and apps from the metal up — Canopy might be a good reference.
+If you’re interested in how to work directly with Cocoa and C, Canopy might be a good reference.
-It was created as a personal side project for learning and experimentation.

--  Designed to be **dependency-free**
--  Built for **educational purposes**
--  Meant to help explore **event-driven architecture** and **graphics**
--  Aims to eventually support **hardware acceleration**, while keeping the CPU path simple and accessible

 Use it, break it, learn from it.
-Feel free to fork and experiment — just don’t expect it to replace SDL, Raylib or GLFW (yet).
+Feel free to fork and experiment, just don’t expect it to replace SDL, Raylib or GLFW (yet)!